awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 Note the following details about creating an IAM instance profile:
 + If you are configuring servers or virtual machines \(VMs\) in a hybrid environment for Systems Manager, you don't need to create an instance profile for them\.
 Instead, you must configure your servers and VMs to use an IAM service role\.
 For more information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.
 + If you change the IAM instance profile, it might take some time for the instance credentials to refresh\.
-SSM Agent will not process requests until this happens\.
+SSM Agent won't process requests until this happens\.
 To speed up the refresh process, you can restart SSM Agent or restart the instance\.

 ## About policies for a Systems Manager instance profile<a name="instance-profile-policies-overview"></a>